 With my new guitar – an amazing Ibanez FRM25-MF – did begin a new stage for composition in April 2019 with the series »Paeans of Grace«.
-Due to this new series I did a »reviveal« of my first guitar, a Fender Stratocaster Japan and did re-purchase my Hohner »The Prinz«.
+Due to this new series I did a »revival« of my first guitar, a Fender Stratocaster Japan and initially I did also finally re-purchase my Hohner »The Prinz«.
 See images and background to the guitars below.
 Last extensive series of instrumental compositions for guitar dates back over 20 years ago to 1999 with the recording of the Praeludien und Ricercare and other compositions for classical guitar.
-Another new stage for playing and recording guitar opened up with my Mesa Boogie Lone Star.
-See insights below.
+Another new stage for playing and recording guitar opened up with my Mesa Boogie Lone Star, see also under »gear«.
 Below beginnings of a new series of songs, all sound-layers recorded (partly) live with my Boss RC-300 loop station:

 guitars & gear